OUR FOUNDER — PRASHANTI LYREE

 Two years later, at nineteen, essential oils became her only support during the natural birth of her son.
 That experience changed her relationship with aromatics forever.
 It opened something ancient in her, a deep remembering of how scent can steady the mind, hold the body and shift pain, and offer safety in the most profound moments of life.
 It shaped the way she would walk with plants from that point forward.

 As her relationship with aromatics deepened, so did her relationship with the inner world.
-Prashanti spent twelve years within a traditional tantric lineage in a guru–disciple relationship, a formative path with Swami Alokananda that shaped her understanding of devotion, discipline, breath, subtle awareness, and the deeper intelligence of the body.
+Prashanti spent twelve years within a traditional tantric lineage in a guru–disciple relationship, a formative path with Swami Alokananda and mentor, Swami Anjananda that shaped her understanding of devotion, discipline, breath, subtle awareness, and the deeper intelligence of the body as a pathway to the Cosmos.
 This foundation grounded her ethics, strengthened her capacity to listen, and deepened her devotion to the Earth.

 Prashanti’s clinical foundation and her spiritual training coexist within her, woven together as one way of walking.
 Both inform how she listens: to land, to plants, to people, and to the unseen layers of relationship that make ethical work possible.